 Kekaha Kai State Park on the Kohala coast combines pristine sandy beaches with both rugged and scenic hiking along the Ala Kahakai trail.
-Explore gems like Manini'owali Beach (Kua Bay), Makalawena Beach and Mahai'ula Beach, or hike to the summit of the Pu'u Ku'ili cinder cone for a great coastline view.
-Restrooms, outdoor showers and picnic tables available at Manini'owali Beach.
+The trail leads 4.5 miles (7.2 km) from Mahai'ula Beach north to Manini'owali Beach (Kua Bay), passing across Makalawena Beach.

 Kiholo Bay is a real treasure, one of the Hawaii State Parks that we hope every visitor has a chance to enjoy.
 The stark, lava covered coast contrasts with the stunning colors and clarity of the water.
-Many Green Sea Turtles call Kiholo Bay home.
+Many Honu (green sea turtles) call Kiholo Bay home.
 Portable toilets are available at the south entrance to the park.

 This is the second of the Hawaii State Parks on the Big Island to highlight Hawaii waterfalls.
 If you catch it just right in the early part of the day, Rainbow Falls can be a dramatic photo opportunity.
 Other scenic viewpoints and areas of geologic interest in Wailuku River State Park include Boiling Pots and Pe'epe'e Falls.
 Restrooms, drinking water.

 Hapuna Beach is a half-mile long crescent of soft white-gold sand, one of the most famous beaches in all Hawaii.
-This is a popular beach for sunning, swimming, snorkeling and boogie boarding.
-A-frame shelter cabins on the flats above the beach can be rented for $50/night for non-residents, $30/night for residents.
+This is a popular beach for sunbathing, swimming, snorkeling and boogie boarding.
+For those interested in more of a camping experience, A-frame shelter cabins on the flats above the beach can be rented for $50/night for non-residents, $30/night for residents.

 Did the state forget that Mackenzie State Recreation Area is still part of the Hawaii State Parks system?
-Situated along a rugged cliff coastline in a shady grove of ironwood trees, Mackenzie is scenic but poorly maintained.
+Perhaps they've been scared off because MacKenzie has been associated with numerous grisly deaths, and is rumored to conceal the dead bodies of prisoners who worked on construction of the park in the 1850's, haunted by ghosts and night marchers.
+Either way, there is a creepy energy about the place.
+Situated along a ruggedly beautiful cliff coastline in a shady grove of ironwood trees, Mackenzie is scenic but poorly maintained.
 Pit toilets are essentially unusable and there's no water.
-For the brave, tent camping is available ($12/residents, $18/non-residents).
 Located south of Hilo along the Kalapana-Kapona Beach Road (Highway 137).

-On the Saddle Road 6 miles west of the Mauna Kea Access Road, Mauna Kea State Recreation Area is in an arid, alpine shrub environment at an elevation of 6500 feet (2000 meters).
-Located in the saddle between Mauna Kea and Mauna Loa, there are good views of both mountains.
+On the Saddle Road 6 miles west of the Mauna Kea Access Road, Mauna Kea Recreation Area is no longer a state facility but is now maintained by Hawaii County.
+Located in the saddle between Mauna Kea and Mauna Loa in an arid, alpine shrub environment at an elevation of 6500 feet (2000 meters), there are good views of both mountains.
+This is a nice place to stop when traveling between Hilo and Kona, or before you travel to the Mauna Kea summit.
 Restrooms and trash cans, no drinking water.
 Housekeeping cabins are available to rent on weekends only and they're pretty expensive - $80/non-residents, $50/residents.

 In the heart of downtown Hilo, Wailoa River State Recreation Area is an attractively landscaped park that is ideal for walking, picnicking or simply relaxing.
 The visitor center has restrooms, picnic tables, trash cans and drinking water.

-Camping or sleeping in vehicles at any of the Hawaii State Parks and recreation areas is prohibited.
-For campground reservations or for more information about any of the Hawaii State Parks, visit their website.
+Sleeping in vehicles is prohibited at all Hawaii state parks and recreation areas.
+For campground reservations or for more information about camping in State Parks on the Big Island, visit the Hawaii State Parks website.

-Return from Hawaii State Parks to Home Page
+Return from Hawaii State Parks to Explore The Big Island Home Page